GoogleCloudPlatform/cluster-toolkit/docs/tutorials/intel-select/intel-select.md

    This will open a separate pop up window with a terminal into our newly created Slurm login VM.

+## Run a Job on the Cluster

    **The commands below should be run on the login node.**

-1. Next you will create a default ssh key to be able to ssh between nodes:
+1. Create a default ssh key to be able to ssh between nodes:

    ```shell
    ssh-keygen -N '' -f ~/.ssh/id_rsa